kenliii/thegame/README.md

 # thegame

-this game is about you getting yourself out of the trenches.
+this game is about the player getting themself out of the trenches.